stealth-studios/sdk-core/README.md

 Ready to begin?
 Check out our [Getting Started Guide](https://google.com/docs/get-started) to launch your first AI conversation in minutes!

-## 🤝 Contribution
+## 🤝 Contributing

-We welcome contributions from the community!
-Before contributing, please:
+We love your input!
+We want to make contributing as easy and transparent as possible.
+Here's how you can help:

-- Review our code guidelines
+- 📖 Review our code guidelines
-- Check existing issues or create a new one
+- 🔍 Check existing issues or create a new one
-- Submit a pull request with your improvements
+- 🚀 Submit a pull request with your improvements

-Found a bug or have a suggestion?
-[Open an issue](https://github.com/stealth-studios/sdk-core/issues/new) and let us know!
+### Found a Bug?
+Have a Suggestion?

+We'd love to hear from you!
+[Open an issue](https://github.com/stealth-studios/sdk-adapter-postgres/issues/new) and help us make this even better.